Heng Kiong teaches Information Technology, including business analytics and management information systems, at a tertiary institute.

 - Templates Gallery: Still unsure how to start?
 View what others have built in the Gallery section.
 Simply make a copy of the template and connect your own data.

 - Multipage Reports: Google Data Studio is fully customisable.
-Create 1 page or a multi-page report.
+Create one page or a multi-page report.
 Add or remove pages just like PowerPoint.

 - Report-Level and Page-Level: For reports with multiple pages, any element in the report can be set to be Report-level or Page-level.
 Report-level elements are usually for headers and footers which you want to be duplicated on every page of the Report.
 You can also make use of Report-level feature to duplicate important information that you want to be shown on each page.